 Do you want to make an interior design mood board for your next room makeover?
-In this article, I’ll show you a free interior design mood board creator and teach you how to how to create mood board (for free!)
+In this article, I'll show you a free interior design mood board creator and teach you how to create a mood board (for free!)

 If you’re having trouble deciding what to buy (or you find yourself buying things that don’t seem to work together once you get them home), a mood board will be a game-changer for you.